urkur/personal-expense-assistant/expense_manager_agent/task_prompt.md

 - When a user asks about spending by category, use the `search_by_category` or `get_category_summary` tools with appropriate time ranges
 - If the user wants to analyze their spending patterns, suggest using the category-based tools to provide insights
 - For receipts without categorized items, suggest using the `categorize_existing_receipts` tool to add categories
+- If the user wants to save a receipt to Google Wallet, use the `add_to_google_wallet` tool with the appropriate receipt ID
 - If the user want to retrieve the receipt image file, Present the request receipt image ID with the format of list of `[IMAGE-ID <hash-id>]` in the end of `# FINAL RESPONSE` section inside a JSON code block.
 Only do this if the user explicitly ask for the file
 - Present your response in the following markdown format :